LucasCallamullo/E-commerce-App-Web/README.md

 ## Proyecto WebApp Ecommerce

-### Descripción
+### Description
-Este proyecto es una WebApp de Ecommerce completamente funcional desarrollada con Django para el back-end y un front-end responsive utilizando HTML, CSS (Bootstrap), y JavaScript.
-La aplicación permite a los usuarios gestionar productos y cuentas de manera eficiente a través de un sistema CRUD, con funcionalidades avanzadas como autenticación segura y actualizaciones de contenido en tiempo real mediante AJAX.
+This project is a fully functional Ecommerce WebApp developed with Django for the back-end and a responsive front-end using HTML, CSS (Bootstrap), and JavaScript.
+The application allows users to efficiently manage products and accounts through a CRUD system, with advanced features such as secure authentication and real-time content updates using AJAX.

 [![Static Badge](https://img.shields.io/badge/Documentation-EN-blue)](https://github.com/LucasCallamullo/E-commerce-App-Web/blob/main/README.md) [![Documentation ES](https://img.shields.io/badge/Documentation-ES-green)](https://github.com/LucasCallamullo/E-commerce-App-Web/blob/main/README-ES.md)